 What We Do

-- Provide free legal representation for relatives and other caregivers seeking nonparental custody (also known as third party custody) of a child/ren through a panel of volunteer attorneys
+- Provide free legal advice and representation for relatives and other caregivers seeking minor guardianship of a child/ren through a panel of volunteer attorneys

 - Length of time (if any) that the child has resided with the caregiver

 - If the caregiver is a safe and stable placement for the child